IBMDeveloperUK/Minishift101/workshop/Lab4/README.md

 # 4. Exposing the application

-Once you have verified that your application is up and running, you may want to make sure that you can access your application outside of the cluster.
+Once it has been verified that the application is up and running as instructed in the [previous lab (Lab 3)](../Lab3/README.md), the next step is to configure access for the application outside of the cluster.
 There are several ways to do this:

 - Node-port services
 - Port-forwarding